maniacmonkey/plugin.video.streamcloud/README.md

 ## Installation

 There are two possible ways to install the video streaming add-on.
-I suggest to use my reposity to get always the newest version of the plugins.
+I suggest to use my repository to get always the latest version of the plugins.

 ### Install from my add-on repository (recommended)